AbigailMoreshead/Abigail-Moreshead/content/authors/admin/_index.md

 - Visitors
 ---

 Abigail Moreshead is a PhD candidate in the Texts and Technology program at the University of Central Florida.
 She holds a BA in English literature and an MA in literary, cultural, and textual studies.
-She teaches courses in literary criticism and technical communication and was previously the assistant editor of The Faulkner Journal.
+She teaches courses in literary criticism and technical communication and was previously the assistant editor of <em>The Faulkner Journal</em>.